SeaBlade: Gameplay

 A screenshot of gameplay in SeaBlade.

-SeaBlade is a vehicular combat shooter game in which players operate the titular SeaBlades, craft that can transfer from flight through the air and submerge into the sea.
-The game consists of 39 missions across 6 environments in which players perform various tasks, including reaching checkpoints, dropping equipment, and rescuing civilians, whilst avoiding enemy ships and fighters.
+SeaBlade is a vehicular combat shooter game in which players control the titular SeaBlades, craft capable of transitioning between aerial flight and underwater navigation.
+The game features 39 missions set across six environments, where players complete objectives such as reaching checkpoints, deploying equipment, and rescuing civilians, while avoiding or engaging enemy ships and aircraft.
 Players control their craft using the two analog sticks to strafe and turn.
 Combat in SeaBlade is fought against other enemy SeaBlades and turrets, and is performed using a default weapon, a gatling gun, with additional weapons acquired through collecting power-ups hidden in the level.
 The player can use a targeting feature in the HUD that provides the direction of the nearest attacking SeaBlade.
 The game also features a multiplayer mode, including 'Chaos Reigns', a deathmatch mode, 'Tag', a mode with a time bomb swapped between players that explodes in a time limit, and 'Moving Target', where players compete to first eliminate a computer controlled target.